How to Implement Your Marketing Automation Strategy

 List every piece of content that has been created and categorise by the relevant persona and which stage of the journey it matches.
 This will highlight the gaps, meaning you can take immediate steps to create new content whilst establishing your marketing automation project.

-6. GIGO (Garbage in, Garbage out) and the importance of data cleansing
+6. Clean Data for Marketing Automation: GIGO (Garbage in, Garbage out)

 Automation doesn’t “make mistakes” by itself.
 It is the setup or the data that is wrong in these instances.